ThingSet/thingset.github.io/docs/2b_text_mode.md

 Internally, the authentication function is implemented as a data object of exec type.

-    !auth "mypass"
+    !rpc/x-auth "mypass"
     :83 Valid.

 After successful authentication, the device exposes restricted data objects via the normal data access requests.
 The authentication stays valid until another auth command is received, either without password or with a password that doesn't match.

 ## Publication messages

-The pub node is used to configure the device to publish certain data on a regular basis through a defined communication channel (UART, CAN, LoRa, etc.).
-If implemented in the firmware, the publication interval may be adjustable.

-**Example 1:** List all available publication channels

-    ?pub/
-    :85 Content. ["serial","can"]

-**Example 2:** Enable "serial" publication channel

-    =pub/serial {"Enable":true}
-    :84 Changed.

-With this setting, the following message is automatically sent by the device once per second:

-    # {"Bat_V":14.1,"Bat_A":5.13}

 Publication messages are broadcast to all connected devices.
 No response is sent from devices receiving the message.

+**Example 1:** The `std` publication message, sent out by the device every 10 seconds

+    #std {"Time_s":460677600,"Bat_V":14.1,"Bat_A":5.13}

+The `.pub` node is used to configure the publication process itself.

+**Example 2:** List all statements available for publication

+    ?.pub/
+    :85 Content. ["info","std"]

+**Example 3:** Disable `std` publication messages

+    =.pub/std {"Period_s":0}
+    :84 Changed.

-The data objects to be published via one channel (e.g. serial) can be configured using POST and DELETE requests to the pub/serial/IDs endpoint, as shown in the examples above.
+If the published object is a list of references to data object (and not a category), the data objects contained in the messages can be configured using POST and DELETE requests to the `report/std` endpoint, as shown in the examples above.